cbrnr/python-intro-short/01-Basics/01-Basics.md

 4.862996449527442
 ```

+There are many more useful things in the `math` module, but we won't cover them here.
+If you are interested, check out the [`math` module documentation](https://docs.python.org/3/library/math.html).

 Exercises
 ---------
-1. Install Anaconda and start the Python interpreter.
+1. Install Python and start the interactive interpreter.
 Which Python version do you use and how can you find out?

 2. What happens if you type `import antigravity` and `import this` in the Python interpreter?